★★★★★ 5.0 (60 Reviews)

 You’ll Actually Use.

-Most East Valley homeowners with two or more bathrooms have at least one bathtub they haven’t used in years.
-TJC Remodeling removes the tub, waterproofs the pan, and builds a beautiful custom walk-in shower in its place — typically completed in 5–8 business days.
+Most East Valley homeowners have at least one bathtub they haven’t used in years.
+TJC Remodeling removes the tub, waterproofs the pan, and builds a beautiful custom walk-in shower in its place — start to finish, one contractor, one written price.

-Typical timeline: 5–8 business days Full demo & haul-away included Commercial-grade waterproofing Custom tile & glass options AZ ROC Licensed & Insured 5.0 stars • 60+ reviews
+Typical timeline: 5–8 business days Full demo & haul-away included Commercial-grade waterproofing Custom tile & glass options AZ ROC #327365 — Licensed & Insured 5.0 stars • 60+ Google reviews

 ★★★★★